youmbiaita/SBA-Mongo/README.md

-# API Documentation

 ## Description
-This API manages users, menus, and orders for a restaurant application.
+This API manages users, menus, and orders for my restaurant application.
 It provides CRUD operations for these entities.

 ## Routes